 Called one of the best books of 2018, the charming, Edwardian-inflected Witchmark gives us an original magic system, a touching queer romance, and a good old-fashioned mystery to solve.
 No wonder it established C.L.
 Polk’s reputation as a rising star — based on its maturity and polish, you’d never known it was her debut novel.

 Born with a witchmark, Miles Singer was gifted with healing powers — and cursed with a family determined to use him as a magical pawn.
 These days, he’s working as a doctor, trying to piece back together the veterans torn apart by a war that changed him too.
 It’s an attempt to reinvent himself, but soon his new job brings his old troubles back into his life: after he saves a patient who should have died from poison, there’s no more hiding his witchmark.
 Samuel Roukin’s earnest narration invites empathy for this wonderful protagonist.

-45. World War Z by Max Brooks, narrated by Max Brooks, Alan Alda, John Turturro, Rob Reiner
+45. World War Z by Max Brooks, narrated by Max Brroks, Alan Alda, John Turturro, and Rob Reiner

 Okay, okay, World War Z audiobook, we see you.
 This audiobook doesn’t have just one narrator, it has four.
 And not just any four, but a cast of four star-studded voices.
 And if that’s not enough, one of them happens to be the voice of Max Brooks himself, the author of World War Z’s author.